+Whether you are headed to the airport or your serviced apartments – you need to plan.
 Your company may sort out your tickets and accommodation for you but that doesn’t mean that you get let off from having to make some plans of your own.
 The key to any smooth business trip is preparation, so make sure you keep an itinerary of where you need to be, at what time and what for.
 There are now a number of online itinerary apps that can help you plan ahead for your travels such as TripIt, which offers you a complete, no stress way to combine all of your travel confirmations, itineraries, tickets, hotel bookings, rental car reservations, etc… in one simple dashboard, and you can access it from your phone.

 This dashboard can act as your central hub for the duration of your trip, meaning no more searching through your inbox for a confirmation email or forgetting your reservation number.
 Another travel itinerary app which is great for business travelers is WorldMate.
 WorldMate is aimed less at tourists and casual travelers and more at those traveling for business or who are particularly frequent flyers.
 It works in a similar way to TripIt by organising your itineraries and reservations in one place, but it also lets you add other destinations, appointments, meetings, and events.